pbishnupuri/wuxc/WUXC_LOGARUN.md

 Loads of ways we could approach this portion.
 MongoDB has some pretty decent infrastructure for larger data sets (assuming this ends up being used and we need to start storing logs somewhere).
 Firebase through Google is another option, but I'm not sure if it scales super well.
 We could also look into something from AWS (DynamoDB through AWS, S3) or other large-scale data storage options (Oracle's MySQL, PostgreSQL).

-MongoDB is free, but space is VERY limited on there.
+Prat: MongoDB is free, but space is VERY limited on there.
 MySQL and old fashion sql servers are always possible.
 How good is DynamoDB? -Does it offer more space than MongoDB for free?

 Nate: Currently working with mysql for work lol. seems old.